hi :)

 - study Computer Science and Neuroscience and Mathematics at MIT.

-- research with Tommi S. Jaakkola’s group and Manolis Kellis’s group @ CSAIL, investigating protein structure-language latent embeddings and controlled protein generation with flow matching, diffusion, and language models.
+- research with Manolis Kellis’s group and Tommi S. Jaakkola’s group @ CSAIL, investigating protein representational learning, protein structure-language latent embeddings, and controlled protein generation with flow matching, diffusion, and language models.

 - volunteer as an Emergency Medical Technician as part of MIT EMS.